Bath Installation Cost

 Can I Install A Bath Myself?

-If pipes need to be moved, or there is a pump for a whirlpool style bath, then all the work completed needs to be compliant with building regulations.
-This means it should be carried out by a registered, competent person.
+If pipes need to be moved, or there is a pump for a whirlpool style bath, all the work must comply with building regulations.
+This means a registered, competent person should carry it out.

 The other advantage of using a bathroom installer is that they will often take away and dispose of your old tub for you.
 This can be a hassle and is often a cheaper way to get this sorted.